Nitrux/kboot/README.md

 `kboot` is designed for a particular purpose, make it easier to allow for a faster transition from the currently running kernel to a new kernel, avoiding the time-consuming hardware initialization and bootloader stages.
 It performs the following steps:

 1. Reads the settings in the specified configuration file.
-2. Then uses `kexec` to load the selected kernel using the parameters from the configuration file.
+2. Then, uses `kexec` to load the selected kernel using the parameters from the configuration file.

 > _♦ Information: `kboot` is included by default starting with Nitrux 2.9.1._